 Navigate to the control panel.
 From the project the Droplet is in, or from the main navigation's Droplets page, locate the Droplet.
 Click the Droplet's name to open its detail page, then select Access in the left navigation.

-Even though you have a root password for the Droplet, if you try to log in via SSH using that password right now, you’ll get a
+Even though you have a root password for the Droplet, if you try to log in via SSH using that password immediately, you'll receive a

 Permission denied (publickey) error.
 This is because password authentication is still disabled on the Droplet.
-To fix that, you need to log in via the Droplet console and update its SSH configuration.
+To fix this, you need to log in via the Droplet console and update its SSH configuration.

 There are detailed instructions on how to connect to Droplets with the Droplet console for a more explicit walkthrough, but here's a brief summary: